 Kodi is software that allows you to create your very own home theatre system without breaking the bank.
 There is a wealth of additional software (called add-ons) which goes even further and provides access to content which is hosted online as well.
 Better yet, some of this includes live coverage of some of the world’s biggest sporting events, which is an area we’ll be discussing today.

 We’ve included some streaming methods through the Kodi media player on this list.
-At this time of writing, the Kodi add-on options we’ve listed provide some legal streaming methods.
-We’ve omitted any add-ons that either provide only pirated streams, or that do not offer legal streaming methods for the Grand Prix.
-Users looking to access premium streams should seek out legal streaming services.
+At this time of writing, the Kodi add-on options we’ve recommended on this list provide some legal streaming methods.
+Our list does not promote any add-ons that either provide only pirated streams, or that do not offer legal streaming methods for the Grand Prix.

 Comparitech does not condone or encourage any violation of copyright restrictions, including illegal streaming through Kodi.
 Kodi can be used for many excellent, legal online streaming purposes.
 Please consider the law, victims, and risks of piracy before downloading or streaming copyrighted material without permission.

 Before we start: Using Kodi safely and privately

 Before you begin using Kodi, it’s important that you know how to keep yourself safe.
 There is no way of knowing what some of the less scrupulous internet service providers (ISP) intend to do with your data.
 Additionally, you may find that certain content is inaccessible from your country, or that your network speeds are considerably slowed down whenever you stream video.